 They will look and smell a bit like tater tots.
 Cool and freeze.
 Adults may want to dip them in catsup or bbq sauce when they are still toasty.
 These make a great device for administering medication too.
 Just insert a pill or squirt in the liquid medicine into a thawed cookie and your dog will gobble it down.

 PLEASE DO NOT BUY LARGE BAGS OF KIBBLE.
 Like cereal, it will go rancid faster.
-Buy smaller bags and keep them air tight to preserve freshness.
+Buy smaller bags and keep them air tight or even frozen to preserve freshness.

 Food and Water Dishes